|The Frankfurt-Tipp rating:|

-1864: In the turmoil of the American Civil War the students of a girls boarding school in Virginia live under the supervision of Miss Martha (Nicole Kidman) and the young Edwina (Kirsten Dunst) far away from the battlefields.
-But when one of the girls finds the injured Corporal McBurney (Colin Farrell) while looking for a mushroom and takes him to boarding school, she brings the war into the house.
-Because the wounded man is a soldier of the opposite side.
-For Miss Martha, it is clear that she must extradite the man immediately.
-But she is convinced that it would be little Christian to expose him to certain death.
-So she agrees to take good care of Corporal in her boarding school and only then hand him over to the Confederates.
-But the longer McBurney stays in the house, the more an increasingly poisoned atmosphere of jealousy and unfulfilled lust develops among the women - an atmosphere that could explode at any time in a catastrophe…
+1864: In the turmoil of the American Civil War, the students of a Virginia boarding school for girls live far from the battlefields under the supervision of Miss Martha (Nicole Kidman) and young Edwina (Kirsten Dunst).
+But when one of the girls finds the wounded Corporal McBurney (Colin Farrell) while mushroom hunting and takes him to the boarding school, she also brings the war into the house.
+For the injured man is a soldier of the opposite side.
+It is clear to Miss Martha that she must turn the man in immediately.
+But she is persuaded that it would be unchristian to expose him to certain death.
+So she agrees to nurse the corporal back to health at her boarding school and only then turn him over to the Confederates.
+But the longer McBurney lingers in the house, the more an increasingly poisoned atmosphere of jealousy and unfulfilled lust develops among the women - an atmosphere that could explode into disaster at any moment.

-For these you are compensated as a spectator.
-On the one hand by the really strong ensemble, in which Colin Farrell is the only man who can prove himself, even if he is always eclipsed by a very strong Nicole Kidman and Kirsten Dunst, who is also convincing all along the line.
-Also the younger actresses like Elle Fanning and Oona Laurence deliver really good performances and make the movie a real treat from an acting point of view.
+For this, however, one is compensated as a viewer.
+On the one hand by the really strong ensemble, in which Colin Farrell can prove himself as the only man quite well, even if he is overshadowed again and again by a very strong Nicole Kidman and Kirsten Dunst, who is also convincing all along the line.
+The younger actresses like Elle Fanning and Oona Laurence also deliver really good performances, making the film a real treat in terms of acting.

-On the other hand, the resolution also ensures that tenacious moments are quickly forgotten.
-The last minutes are wonderfully angry and thus put the icing on the cake for a stirring story that takes a dark turn in the final act that is both surprising and consistent at the same time.
-What was initially described as dignified boredom is now revealed by this twist as a very cleverly constructed structure of a plot framework that is brought to collapse in a fascinatingly subtle way.
-Here Colin Farrell and Nicole Kidman are in top form.
+On the other hand, the resolution also ensures that tough moments are quickly forgotten.
+The final minutes are wonderfully evil, putting the icing on the cake of a rousing story that takes a dark turn in the final act that is both surprising and consistent.
+What was initially thought to be dignified boredom is revealed by this twist to be a very cleverly constructed set-up of a plot framework that is brought crashing down in a fascinatingly subtle way.
+This is where Colin Farrell and Nicole Kidman in particular are at their best.